 - Call 911.
 Once you’ve completed the steps above, call 911.
 Emergency responders should arrive at the scene promptly and do what they need to do to put the fire out.

 As mentioned, car fires are not incredibly common, but they do happen.
 When a car accident victim suffers burn injuries, it’s likely they’ll be dealing with pain, medical treatments, and time off work for a significant amount of time.
-If you’ve been injured in a car crash in Chicago you believe was not your fault, you may have grounds to file a personal injury claim.
-Our lawyers can review your case and determine if you may be eligible for compensation to cover your losses.
+If you’ve been injured in a car crash in Illinois that you believe was not your fault, you may have grounds to file a personal injury claim.
+Our Chicago auto accident lawyers can review your case and determine if you may be eligible for compensation to cover your losses.
 To learn more, contact us today.